Auckland

 Building Academy - Level 2

-This Academy is designed to be a two year programme.
+Did you enjoy Woodtech?
+Do you like the idea of working in the construction industry?
+Perhaps becoming a Carpenter?
+Roofer?
+Or Builder?
+Then the Building Academy could be for you!
+This is a two year programme.
 It allows students to make a start on pre-trade training in building and construction at both Levels 2 and 3.
 Students go off site one day a week to Unitec to work in the building workshop on real life building projects.

 Business Studies - Level 2